pinnaculum/galacteek/galacteek/docs/manual/en/did.rst

 inf our case *method-name* is *ipid* and the *method-specific-id* is the IPNS key associated with our IPID).

-By using IPIDs you have immense control over your (possibly numerous if you have dissociative disorders) digital identities: your identity is backed by a strongly-crypto-based Merkle tree that lives and evolves **on your machine** (the IPFS repository).
+By using IPIDs you have immense control over your digital identities: your identity is backed by a crypto-based Merkle tree stored on your system.

 Implementation and goals
 ^^^^^^^^^^^^^^^^^^^^^^^^